kenchudigital/git-MergeRemain/readme.md

 branch: main

-## Git Merge for Muti-stage Depplyment
+## Git Merge for Muti-stage Deployment

 content: This is dev final update, which will merge to main branch, and I need the branch name in main is no change.